-3.4 Panel Unit Root Test without Break
+3.4 Panel unit root test without break

-The ignorance of cross-sectional dependence in conducting panel unit root test might lead to misleading statistical inference (Hlouskouva and Wagner 2006).
-We apply the Pesaran (2007) unit root test that allows cross-sectional dependence.
+The ignorance of cross-sectional dependence in conducting panel unit root test might lead to misleading statistical inferences (Hlouskouva and Wagner 2006).
+Therefore, we apply the Pesaran (2007) unit root test that allows cross-sectional dependence.
 The main idea of this approach is to use cross-sectional averages to proxy for the common component.
 Table 2 shows that the unit root null hypothesis cannot be rejected for GDP at all choices of lags while for other variables, the null hypothesis is rejected at smaller lag orders and cannot be rejected at higher lag orders.
 The findings from the Pesaran (2007) test are inconclusive for all variables, except for GDP.

-While the Pesaran (2007) approach is to augment the cross-sectional average, the Bai and Ng (2004; 2010) approach uses principal components-based analysis of non-stationarity in idiosyncratic and common components.
+While the Pesaran (2007) approach is to augment the cross-sectional averages for modelling the cross-sectional dependence, the Bai and Ng (2004; 2010) approach uses principal components-based analysis of non-stationarity in idiosyncratic and common components.
 The Bai and Ng (2004; 2010) approach can overcome the main shortcomings of the Pesaran (2007) one.
 Firstly, the Pesaran (2007) approach is complicated because it requires to build critical values for each combination of N and T and to truncate the test statistics.
 Secondly, the Pesaran (2007) approach assumes the same order of integration of common and idiosyncratic components, which might be violated in many cases (see Reese and Westerlund 2016).

 However, as Reese and Westerlund (2016) point out, the Bai and Ng (2004; 2010) approach has its own weaknesses compared to the Pesaran (2007) approach.
-Namely, when N is small, the Bai and Ng (2004; 2010) approach can easily lead to small-sample distortion.
-Reese and Westerlund (2016) propose a PANICCA approach, which combines and takes advantages of the Pesaran (2007) and Bai and Ng (2004; 2010) approaches.
-The Monte Carlo evidence shows four main strengths of PANICCA over its parents: the inheritance of the generality of the Bai and Ng (2004; 2010) approach, being user-friendly, the same asymptotic theory as in Bai and Ng (2004; 2010) and the improvements in small-sample performance.
-Table 3 shows that the null hypothesis of a unit root is rejected at a 10% significance level for the idiosyncratic component of EX{AdE} while other variables show non-stationarity.
+Namely, when N is small, the Bai and Ng (2004; 2010) approach can easily lead to small-sample distortions.
+Therefore, Reese and Westerlund (2016) propose a PANICCA approach, which combines and takes advantages of the Pesaran (2007) and Bai and Ng (2004; 2010) approaches.
+The Monte Carlo evidence shows four main strengths of PANICCA over its parents: the inheritance of the generality of the

+Bai and Ng (2004; 2010) approach, being user-friendly, the same asymptotic theory as in Bai and Ng (2004; 2010) and the improvements in small-sample performance.
+Table 3 shows that the null hypothesis of a unit root is rejected at a 10% significance level for the idiosyncratic component of $EX{AdE}$ while other variables show non-stationarity.